 Enid Blyton: I didn’t read anywhere near all of her books and series, but her Five Friends series satisfied basically the same youthful reading desires as did The Three Investigators … and I was also a dedicated reader of her St. Clare’s / O’Sullivan Twins series, even after I started attending a school that offered both full and half board in addition to “ordinary” class attendance, and from personal experience concluded that her version of a boarding school was wildly fictitious — which didn’t stop me from wishing, however, that just a few of the things from her books were actually happening in my school, too.
 (We did make good on the “secret nighttime parties” thing on some school trips at least.)

-Ellis Kaut / Pumuckl: Like Pippi Longstocking and the Bullerbyn children, Ellis Kaut’s creation, the kobold / gnome Pumuckl who some day suddenly decides to take residence in a Munich master carpenter’s workshop, was a very early companion of my childhood — and I would dearly have loved to meet him and to believe that the footsteps that one day showed up on the beach where we were vacationing were really his.
+Ellis Kaut / Pumuckl: Like Pippi Longstocking, the Bullerbyn children, and the protagonists of Otfried Preußler’s books, Ellis Kaut’s creation, the kobold / gnome Pumuckl who some day suddenly decides to take residence in a Munich master carpenter’s workshop, was a very early companion of my childhood — and I would dearly have loved to meet him and to believe that the footsteps that one day showed up on the beach where we were vacationing were really his.
 Alas, they were only a Pumuckl-style prank that my cousins played on me …

 Max Kruse / Urmel: The last, but by no means least literary companion of my early childhood was the dinosaur baby Urmel, who hatches on an island “right under the equator” where a Dr. Dolittle-like professor is living with his merry band of tallking animals, all of which have a particular (and very funny) phonetic quirk associated with the sounds they ordinarily make as animals.
 A childhood friend first turned me onto the Urmel stories as they were presented in a TV program by Germany’s most famous puppet theatre company (they’re still in existence and in business) — after which, I instantly had to have the books as well.